kipr/Simulator/intro.md

 ## State
 State is ultimately a description of things in the world.
 This description consists of the properties (position, weight, color, etc.), which typically have values (2in in the x direction, 3in in the y direction, 2 lbs, and green, etc.).
 The state includes all the objects that exist in our simulated world, including the floor mat, the objects such as a can or paper ream, and the robot, described in full detail (wheels, chassis, motors, etc.).

+The robot schema is defined in state/State/Robot (similar to a URDF - set of links and joints but they are all just mapped to Frames, which can be anything).

 ## Nodes
 Nodes are the objects that exist in the state.
 All of the objects are described with a nearly complete set of physical properties, including size, position, weight, friction, etc. The nodes exist in relation to one another and can interact with one another according to the principles of the challenge and the constraints of the physics engine.
 Examples of nodes include objects such as a can, a cube, a light, and many others.